 LSTM does not own any accommodation but the Student Experience Officer can assist with finding suitable accommodation in the local area or with advice if a student is experiencing problems.
-Students should make an appointment to discuss accommodation issues through the Student Support Desk.
+Students should make an appointment to discuss accommodation issues through the Student Support Desk or email the Student Experience Officer (SAW@lstmed.ac.uk).